BradAtGames/Summit/readme.md

-# TextRank
+# Summit

-This is a re-implementation of TextRank done as a minor project for my research proficiency exam.
-TextRank is an extractive summarization technique in which sentences deemed important are extracted from the original text and output as a summarized text in their original order.
+This is an implementation of TextRank based summarization done as a minor project for my research proficiency exam.
+TextRank is used to compute an overall importance score on a per sentence basis.
+We then apply this calculated score for an extractive summarization technique in which sentences deemed important are extracted from the original text and output as a summarized text in their original order.

 The text is first transformed into a weighted, undirected graph.
 The weight of any given edge is equal to the similarity measure of the pair of sentences and the importance of a node is considered to be proportional to the sum of the weights of all of its incident edges.
 Edges with weight below a predetermined threshold are dropped altogether.